KHMuller/khmuller.github.io/index.md

 ## Personal Website

 Used as sandbox to prepare new content which, once finished, will be published in one of my websites listed below.
-Also testing content maintenance with markdown files and testing github pages.
+Also, testing content maintenance with markdown files and github pages.

 ### In Preparation